-- Meter stick or 100' roll-up tape measure - Clinometer or the LandPKS app on a mobile device - Ground Cover and Percent Slope Data Sheet (Excel file)
+- Meter stick or 100' roll-up tape measure - Clinometer or the LandPKS app on a mobile device - Data sheet (Excel file shared via OneDrive)

 Plant residue, mulch, and other soil covers are important because cover helps protect the soil from the impact of raindrops.
 The three components of soil erosion are detachment, transport, and deposition.
 Soil erosion rates can be greatly reduced when detachment of soil particles from soil aggregates is prevented.
 When assessing the existing erosion risk of a site it is important to accurately quantify the amount of soil cover present as well as predict the fate of residue during subsequent decomposition or field operations.
-This laboratory exercise is the first of a four-part activity to conduct a cropland in-field soil health assessment based on the USDA-NRCS Technical Note No. 450-06 (USDA-NRCS 2021).
+This laboratory exercise is the first of a three-part activity to conduct a cropland in-field soil health assessment based on the USDA-NRCS Technical Note No. 450-06 (available for download here; USDA-NRCS, 2021).